yaya2devops/bachelor-guide/docs/overview.md

 </details>

 <details>
 <summary>4.
-What can I expect during my internship?</summary>
+What can I really expect during my internship?</summary>

 Internship experiences vary, but you can expect to work on tasks related to your field, collaborate with colleagues, attend meetings, and learn from professionals in the industry.
 </details>

 <details>
 <summary>5.
 No internship.
-No idea what topic to go for..
-I give up?</summary>
+No idea what topic to go for..I give up?</summary>

 Having people around can be nice, BUT it is not an absolute necessity. <br>
 You possess the potential to chart your own course, and others will take notice in due time.